Clairol, Inventor of the At-Home Hair Color Category, Reinvents Itself for a New Generation of DIY Beauty Lovers

 2023 Innovation:

-It's So Me highlights the beloved Clairol portfolio, including Nice'n Easy permanent hair color, which has been part of the brand's product portfolio since the 1970s, along with new innovations for 2023 including: Natural Instincts Bold, Blonde It Up Crystal Glow Toners, and Root Touch Up Spray 2-in-1.
-The new products address gaps in the current market including the upkeep of color between salon appointments, blonde hair maintenance at home, and bolder shades for color explorers.
+It's So Me highlights the beloved Clairol portfolio, including Nice 'n Easy permanent hair colour, which has been part of the brand's product portfolio since the 1970s, along with new innovations for 2023 including: Natural Instincts Bold and Root Touch Up Spray 2-in-1.
+The new products address gaps in the current market including the upkeep of colour between salon appointments and bolder shades for colour explorers.

 Campaign Features: